haixuanTao/wgpu-compute-tutorials/getting-started/README.md

     });
 ```

-- labels is the name of the buffer for the logs within the GPU computation for debugging.
+- label is the name of the buffer for the logs within the GPU computation for debugging.
-- contents is the data of the buffer.
+- contents are the data of the buffer.
 It has to be a `&[u8]` and you can convert `&[f32]` to `&[u8]` using bytemuck.
-- usage define the permission granted to the buffer.
+- usage defines the permission granted to the buffer.

 You will need to add the following at the beginning of `main.rs`: